EoBryanDev/linkshield-web3/README.md

 ### Part 1 - Develop on ETH

 That part will be responsable to manage payment and link's visualization permission.
-To build this solution I've used [Remix Etherium](https://remix.ethereum.org/).
+To develop, build and test this solution I've used [Remix Etherium](https://remix.ethereum.org/).

 I've developed this solution with Solidity.